Every Day is Yoga Day

 Yoga has many health benefits.
 It is adopted to fulfill the following objectives:

-1. To make people aware about the natural benefits of Yoga.
+1. To make people aware of the natural benefits of Yoga.

 2. It allows people to connect with nature.